jgfmachado/joaogfreitasm/README.md

 # joaogfreitasm
- Automate your Chrome Browser, Smart TV and Android Devices.
+ Automate your Chrome Browser, Smart TV Web App, Android TV or Android Mobile, and even your Computer.